cogment/cogment-doc/src/cogment/tutorial/7-dqn-player.md

     }
 ```

 Finally we can make it work together by replacing the random choice of action by the use of the model.
-At the moment the model will just use the random initialization weights so don't expect much !
+At the moment the model will just use the random initialization weights so don't expect much!

 Here is how the event loop in the `dqn_agent` function will need to be updated to: